Bridges in Königsberg

 Mathematicians thought about the four colour theorem for a very long time.
 Unfortunately they were neither able to find a map for which 4 colours are not enough, nor were they be able to come up with a proof that four colours are always enough.
 Any map/graph we try does work with four colours, but of course we can’t try all infinitely many maps.

 In 1976 the mathematicians Kenneth Appel and Wolfgang Haken considered a total of 1936 smaller “subgraphs” which make up any graph corresponding to a map.
 They checked each of these cases on a computer and deduced that the four colour theorem is indeed true for any map.

-This was the first significant example in history when a computer was used to solve a mathematical theorem.
+This was the first significant example in history when a computer was used to prove a mathematical theorem.
 This was subject to much controversy: how can you be absolutely sure that the computer didn’t make a mistake?
 Today there are a number of simpler and more trusted proofs.

 Colouring Maps Game ... coming soon

 Remember Leonard Euler, the mathematician who invented Graph Theory?
 He played around with many different graphs and discovered another interesting property related to the number of vertices, edges and faces.
 This applies to planar graphs, graphs which can be drawn so that no edges overlap unless they meet at a vertex.